From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Capstone: Review + Ship

 Live code review of participant projects.
-How to use capstone project.
+How to turn the capstone into a portfolio piece.

-After this: portfolio project on GitHub you can show and explain.
+After this: a project on your GitHub you can show and explain.

 Hands-on exercises every week.
-Each week comes with coding assignments at multiple difficulty levels: Easy, Medium, Hard, and Advanced.
-Pick your challenge.
-All exercises compile and run with cargo test.
+Each week comes with coding assignments, and all exercises compile and run with cargo test.

 Learning path (first principles):